 Colon & Rectal Cancer Screening

-Cancer of the colon is common but preventable by removing precancerous polyps.
-Patients who have colorectal cancer screening have a decreased risk of the development colon cancer and dying from it.
+Cancer of the colon is common but preventable by detecting and removing precancerous polyps during an outpatient procedure called colonoscopy.
+Colon cancer screening is the process by which patients have colonoscopy or other tests to detect colorectal polyps or cancer.
+Patients who have colorectal cancer screening have a decreased risk of the development of colon cancer and dying from it.
 There are many colon cancer screening tests.
 National recommendations suggest individuals without any risk factors for colon cancer begin colon cancer screening at age 50 (45 for African Americans).

 Colonoscopy is a procedure where colon polyps can be seen and removed from the colon to prevent colon cancer from developing.